-The evening sun shone warmly upon us, as the three of us sipped hot tea together in the slightly cold November winds of India’s silicon valley.
-I had been discussing a plethora of topics with my partners E and S. (They would like to stay private.
+The evening sun shone warmly upon us, as the three of us sat sipping hot tea together in the slightly cold November winds of India’s silicon valley.
+I had been hotly debating on a plethora of business topics with my partners E and S. (They would like to stay private.
 Hence, the post will refer to them as E and S).
-We realized we were falling into an analysis paralysis and decided to challenge ourselves.
+We realized we were falling into an analysis paralysis and decided to break our biases by challenging ourselves.

 The challenge – Run an experiment where we had to sell a tangible physical product within 24 hours and generate revenues (and hopefully profits) respectively.
-The caveat – No food, chocolates, flowers, etc.
+The caveat – No easy stuff like food, chocolates, flowers, etc.

 Humble beginnings through a public washroom

 Post racking our brains for a good 2 hours, the problem statement we narrowed down upon was to help people surprise their respective partners / friends and give them the opportunity to make memories.